cuteday/KiRaRay/README.md

 ### Features

 > __Working in progress (?) project__
 > This toy renderer is purposed for learning and only with limited features.
-Currently, any part of this project could possibly produce unexpected errors.

 - [x] GPU path tracing (megakernel/wavefront).
 - [x] Post processing passes (e.g. denoising).